$\mu_p$- and $\alpha_p$-actions on K3 surfaces in characteristic $p$: Inseparable morphisms of degree between RDP K3 surfaces

 \section{Inseparable morphisms of degree $p$ between RDP K3 surfaces}

 Suppose $\map{\pi}{X}{Y}$ is a finite inseparable morphism of degree $p$ between RDP K3 surfaces.
 It is not always a quotient morphism by a global regular derivation.
-However we have the following classification.
+However it can be covered by such a quotient morphism, and we have a classification as in Theorem \ref{thm:insep K3}.